Lambdacorporation/Lambdacorporation/README.md

 - 👋 Hi, I’m @Lambdacorporation
-- 👀 I’m interested in programming and mathematic
+- 👀 I’m interested in programming and mathematics.
 - 🌱 I’m currently learning c, python and java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Lambdacorporation/Lambdacorporation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.